 How and where to buy wholesale plants in the UK

 There is an enormous choice of wholesale plants in the UK.
-From small independents like Orchard Dene and Babylon Plants in Oxfordshire, to large wholesale/retail nurseries like Hillier or Evergreen.
+From independent nurseries like Orchard Dene, Babylon Plants and Farnham Common Nurseries, to large wholesale/retail nurseries like Hillier or Evergreen.
 For trade only consider nurseries like Coblands, Palmstead or North Hill.
-You may have to pre order, as some nurseries are only open by appointment.
+You may have to pre-order, as some nurseries are only open by appointment.
 While some like Hillier, Coblands, and W Godfrey & Sons offer a select & collect service, allowing you to hand-pick your wholesale plants.

 Types of Plant Nurseries